statonlab/dibbs/README.md

 ```

 * Go to: [http://127.0.0.1:8080/](http://127.0.0.1:8080/)
-* Register a account with the email address: `your_email@gmail.com`, then you will have admin access.
+* Register an account with the email address: `your_email@gmail.com`, then you will have admin access.